The time of bootstrap percolation in two dimensions: Introduction

 with high probability.
-(We use the standard notation $f(n)\ll g(n)$ to mean that $g(n)/f(n)\to\infty$.)
-The condition $\log 1/(1-p)\ll\log n$ above is required to ensure the expression for $T$ tends to infinity; the theorems in \cite{BHSU,BSUr}, which are much stronger, do not require such a condition.
+(We use the notation $f(n)\ll g(n)$ to mean that $g(n)/f(n)\to\infty$ as $n\to\infty$.)
+The condition $\log\log n \ll \log 1/(1-p)$ above corresponds to the upper bound on the time $t$ in the statement of Theorem $1.3$ in \cite{BHSU}, which is the natural limit of the Stein-Chen method.
+The condition $\log 1/(1-p)\ll\log n$ is required to ensure that the expression for $T$ in \eqref{eq:Tlargep} tends to infinity.
+For larger $p$ (that is, $p$ such that $\log n / \log 1/(1-p)$ is bounded), the theorems in \cite{BHSU,BSUr} instead show (in many cases) that the percolation time is equal to a constant with high probability as $n\to\infty$.
+Indeed, the \emph{aim} of \cite{BHSU,BSUr} was to establish one- and two-point concentration for the percolation time.

 The first of the two main theorems in this paper says that the expression \eqref{eq:Tlargep} for the percolation time holds for a much broader range of sequences of initial infection probabilities: not only do we drop the condition $p=1-o(1)$, but in fact we only require $\liminf p\log\log n > \pi^2/9$.
+It is worth remarking that while the techniques of \cite{BHSU,BSUr} are broadly similar to each other, exploiting the near-independence of the states of sites (a property that we mentioned several paragraphs ago), the techniques of the present paper are fundamentally different.
+These new proof techniques, which we sketch in Section \ref{se:sketch}, together form one reason that we are able to relax the lower bound on $p$ quite so much compared with \cite{BHSU,BSUr}.

-Throughout this paper we use $T$ to denote the percolation time of a $p$-random subset of $[n]^2$ under the two-neighbour bootstrap percolation process.
-We also fix the constant $\lambda=\pi^2/18$, the significance of which will be made clear shortly.
+Throughout this paper we use $T$ to denote the percolation time of a $p$-random subset of $[n]^2$ under the 2-neighbour bootstrap percolation process.
+We also fix the constant $\lambda=\pi^2/18$; the reader may recall this constant appearing in the result of Holroyd \cite{Hol} on the critical probability $p_c([n]^2,2)$.
 The following is our first theorem.

 \begin{theorem} Let $0< p=p(n)<1 $ be such that $\liminf p\log\log n > 2\lambda$ and $1-p=n^{-o(1)}$ (that is, $\log 1/(1-p)\ll\log n$).
 Then

 with high probability as $n\to\infty$. \end{theorem}